 For action-packed videos, you ideally want a GoPro that can shoot in a high resolution, at a frame rate of at least 60fps.
-1080p is always going to give you good quality footage, and both the Hero4 and 5 can shoot in 1080p at 60fps.
-If you specifically wanted to take it further and shoot in 4K though, the Hero6 can film in 4K at 60fps and has some impressive image stabilisation.
+If you specifically wanted to take it further and shoot in 4K though, the Hero8 can film in 4K at 60fps and has some impressive image stabilisation.

-The Fusion is also becoming a popular choice for skaters, especially with those that have used GoPros a lot in the past.
+The Max is a popular choice for skaters, especially with those that have used GoPros a lot in the past.
 With the new 360-degree camera you can capture skateboarding footage that’s really unique.
-Take a look at the following video to see just how artistic GoPro Fusion skateboarding footage can look:
+Take a look at the following video to see just how artistic GoPro Fusion Max skateboarding footage can look:

 Watch on YouTube

-But if you’re looking for a GoPro that’s a more general all-rounder, the Hero6 is probably a better choice, and you won’t have to think about editing the footage as much as you might with the Fusion.
-Check the current price of the Hero6.
+But if you’re looking for a GoPro that’s a more general all-rounder, the Hero8 is probably a better choice, and you won’t have to think about editing the footage as much as you might with the Fusion.
+Check the current price of the Hero8.

 12 GoPro Skateboarding Tips

 1. Get some slow motion shots

 If you want to make a video that really shows off your tricks, it’s a good idea to slow down some of the footage.
 Slow motion footage can make a video more dramatic and professional looking.

 Plus, if you’re sharing your video with friends or online, people love slow motion skateboard films as it gives them a chance to look at the movement behind your tricks.
 It’s also a great chance for a close-up of your board.